MULTIPLES - Research Centre for Multilingual Practices and Language Learning in Society

 Two or three times a week @ ONLINE (covid) or alternating @ Blandijn @ Mercator

 Would you like to join?
-Subscribe to the list or send an to e-mail seppe.goddaert@ugent.be or greet.debaets@ugent.be
+Subscribe to the list or send an e-mail to seppe.goddaert@ugent.be or greet.debaets@ugent.be

 To cater to everyone's needs: